 Even under the rule of capital, not all comparisons can be reduced to comparisons of value.
 Goods still have use values.
 The buyer’s evaluation is made not only with reference to price, but also with reference to the usefulness and the quality of the product.

-When someone makes his purchase and chooses between a lettuce and a bunch of radishes he does so in accordance with his friends’ tastes, the food he ate earlier in the day, how good the product looks, how much room he has in his basket….
+When a housewife goes shopping and chooses between a lettuce and a bunch of radishes she does so according to the taste of her son, the meal of the day, the appearance of the product, how much room she has in her basket….
 Price is not really determinate except when two identical products have different values.

 The multiplicity of criteria that come into play does not prevent this person from making his comparisons and his choice.
 His criterion is subjective.
 It is not universally valid.
 This does not mean that it is irrational with respect to the situation in question.